 Opting to go under the knife in order to lose weight is a serious decision.
 Being overweight can increase the complications in any operation, so procedures such as gastric bands should only be carried out as a last resort, where changes to diet and exercise have proved ineffective or not possible under the circumstances.

 When opting for weight loss surgery, there are many possible side effects to consider, including sickness, bruising, swelling and infection.
 However, there are other, less obvious complications that can arise after the surgery.
 Not only can you expect to lose weight, but some people who undergo the procedures often find that they're faced with hair loss, too.

 If you are considering a weight loss surgery procedure and are worried about potential hair loss, make sure that balanced nutrition is a high priority.
-It may help to speak to your doctor about your concerns – they will be able to offer advice about the best kinds of food to retain in your diet, or recommend additional supplements to ensure that your nutrient levels are sufficient.
-However, if you take these precautions and find that you still experience symptoms of hair loss, it is advisable to consult with a hair loss specialist, to see if there is another hair loss condition, such as Alopecia or pattern baldness, affecting you.
+It may help to speak to your doctor about your concerns they will be able to offer advice about the best kinds of food to retain in your diet, or recommend additional supplements to ensure that your nutrient levels are sufficient.
+However, if you take these precautions and find that you still experience symptoms of hair loss, it is advisable to consult with a hair loss specialist, to see if there is another hair loss condition, such as Alopecia Areata or genetic hair loss, affecting you.

 The Belgravia Centre is a world-renowned group of a hair loss clinic in Central London, UK.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation from anywhere in the world for home-use treatment.